Get Your Festival Off The Ground Successfully

 For the most part stamps and wristbands are provided at the entrance.
 This makes it easier for people who might need to leave the area at some point, to come back without hassle.
 Just make sure it's not something that can be faked easily.

 This is your opportunity to use local talent because they won't cost nearly as much to book, and they typically have small followings that will attend the festival.
-Get one or two big names to highlight the show, and simply give exposure to the great acts around you.
+Get one or two big names to highlight the show, and simply give exposure to the great performers around you.

-No matter who you are, you're not going to plan a festival overnight.
-And even if you do, it probably will fall flat on its face.
+No matter who you are, you're not going to plan a festival overnight and even if you do, it probably will fall flat on its face.
 Take your time and go through the details!